selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 ## Why principia?

-We don't control most things, not even our own emotions.
-All we can decide is our words and actions.

 Life is a sum of moments.
 A sum of our feelings and thoughts.
 A sum of our words, decisions, and actions.

-To choose the right thing to do, we need guidance and principles to live by.
+For a good life, we need guidance and principles to live by.
+And to internalize them, to apply them.

-The way is to start small, paying attention to our words, actions, and how we spend our time.
+The first step is paying attention to our words and how we spend our time.

+We don't control most things, not even our own emotions.
+Yet we can control our thoughts, words, and actions.

+## What is a good life?

+It is not necessarily a happy life, or a life of pleasure.

+It is a conscious life, a mindful life, choosing deliberately, not sleep-walking through life.

+Do what you believe to be the right thing.
+Do it to the best of your ability, with patience, resolve, and fortitude.

+Not to harm others, nor yourself.
+Not compromise your character and integrity.

+Not to chase fame, wealth, admiration, power.
+Not to be enslaved by desire and ambition.

+Discard your anxiety, greed, and anger.
+Face your fears.

+Appreciate your loved ones, your friends.
+Be grateful for even the smallest things.
+Love.
+Keep your body and mind healthy.

+Forgive yourself, forgive others.

 ## Foundations: mindful, grateful, balanced